 Inn at Morro Bay

-Early bird price for the full-day workshop is: $65 and includes lunch, to enroll *CLICK HERE*
+Early bird price for the full-day workshop is: $65 and includes lunch

-We are pleased to host Dr. Elaine Ingham in San Luis Obispo at very special pricing thanks to generous support for our healthy soils and climate-smart agriculture initiatives from USDA's Western SARE program and the Clarence E. Heller and Harold J. Miossi charitable foundations.
+We are pleased to host Dr. Elaine Ingham in San Luis Obispo at very special pricing thanks to generous support for our healthy soils and climate-smart agriculture initiatives from USDA's Western SARE program and the Harold J. Miossi Charitable Trust.

 The soil foodweb is comprised of an incredible array of organisms that range in size from tiny one-celled bacteria, algae, fungi, and protozoa, to more complex nematodes and micro-arthropods, to the visible earthworms, insects, small vertebrates and plants.
 As these organisms eat, grow and move through the soil, they help clean water and air, and release nutrients for healthy plants.
 Understanding who they are and how they work together enables farmers and gardeners alike to harness their power for more environmentally-sound and economical management of a wide range of agro-ecosystems.